ekerrison/RadioSED/README.md

 ## Citation

 If this code is of any use to you in your research, please use the DOI to cite it directly (DOI:10.5281/zenodo.8336847).
 You can cite either the latest release, or a specific release which your research made use of.
-We would also appreciate a reference to our forthcoming paper (details coming soon!).
+We would also appreciate a reference to our paper Kerrison et al. 2024 (DOI:10.1093/mnras/stae1796).

 ## License